timescale/pgai/README.md

 ## Securely connect to OpenAI through pgai

-API keys are secrets.
+API keys are secret.
 Exposing them can present financial and information security issues.
 The following sections show how to securely connect to your OpenAI account through pgai using psql and Python.

 ### Use psql in Terminal